 - How can we report hate incidents?

-With Britain becoming ever more divided it is key that we learn to have productive conversations with those who disagree with us to help combat racism, xenophobia and all forms of prejudice.
+With Britain becoming ever more divided, it is key that we learn to have productive conversations with those who disagree with us to help combat racism, xenophobia and all forms of prejudice.

 This session offers effective methods for changing the minds of people who have deeply-held, irrational views that are racist or xenophobic, without relying on “myth-busting” techniques.
-We explore practises that seek to understand people’s perspectives, rather than focus on their objectionable conclusions.
+We explore practices that seek to understand people’s perspectives, rather than focus on their objectionable conclusions.

 Our guide for members and reps

 This handbook aims to encourage and remind us of our duties to speak up and act against racism and discrimination.
 We have produced this guide to help our members and reps understand the law around discrimination, and provide advice on how to work in our own workplaces to tackle and prevent racism and racially motivated harassment.

 Share what you will do